 Sample Items to Include:

-- Inspect flashing around chimneys and skylights
+- Inspect flashing around chimneys, skylights, and rooftop units

-- Check seals on roof vents
+- Check seals on roof vents and penetrations

-- Clean off rooftop debris
+- Clear rooftop and gutter debris

 - Look for signs of animal entry